Borg-Academia/borg-academia.github.io/README.md

 academia (noun) "the environment or community concerned with the pursuit of research, education, and scholarship"

-We have one goal: pursue knowledge and share our passion for learning.
+We have one goal: pursue knowledge and inspire others.